 I chose not to have a car loan because a car loan is a liability especially if you have no business to write it off against.
 Most people have gradually accepted having car loans as being normal.
 It isn’t.

 The same way a lot of people believe driving a used car is a bad deal because it could break down on you.
 When it comes to buying a car, there are many good used cars out there.
 Get a mechanic to check on your car before you purchase it and that’s why we have services like CarFax.

 Also, I’ve tried to keep my housing expense low.
 Rent is such a major fixed recurring expense.
 For most people housing takes up the majority of the budget especially if you live in a city like New York.
 It is important to keep your housing cost low.

 How did you keep yourself motivated?

 Staying motivated meant that I had to be as logical as possible.
-You know why people say “cold hard cash”?
+Do you know why people say “cold hard cash”?
 Money has no emotions.
 Emotions and money don’t mix.
 My friends occasionally made snide comments about my old car because they felt I could be driving something better.
 I’m not going to say it didn’t get to me.
 Sometimes, it did.

 It took having several honest conversations with myself to keep me on track with my goal of not being in so much debt the older I get.
 My Camry wasn’t problematic at all.
 In fact, in the last year, I made many road trips and never had any trouble on the road.
 So why fix it if it ain’t broke?